Arronk/My-Coding-Journey/LogR2.md

 I have made a few setup changes to the code and reviewed the course material.
 Have a decent idea what needs to be done but i'm falling to sleep at my desk to think i'm going to call it a night.

+## Day 5: 23.07.2018

+### Progress: Wasn't able to get much screen time in today so just ended up watching the week 5 lecture

+Hopefully get more time at the computer tomorrow to get back onto pset4 and hopefully get it finished.
+Really looking forward to having pset4
+& pset5 completed so I can get onto the second half of the course which focuses more on practical web dev projects with html, css, python and databases.